ian-cho/data-prep-kit/transforms/universal/bloom/README.md

 # Bloom Annotation

-Please see the set of [transform project conventions](../../README.md#transform-project-conventions) for details on general project conventions, transform configuration, testing and IDE set up.
+## Summary
+Recently, IBM has introduced GneissWeb; a large dataset yielding around 10 trillion tokens that caters to the data quality and quantity requirements of training LLMs.
+The models trained using GneissWeb dataset outperform those trained on FineWeb by 2.14 percentage points in terms of average score computed on a set of 11 commonly used benchmarks.

+The Bloom Annotator transform assigns a label of 1 if the document is present in the GneissWeb Bloom filter; otherwise, it assigns 0.
+This approach provides a clear understanding of which documents in FineWeb are also present in GneissWeb and which are not.
+The GneissWeb Bloom filter is just one use case; the Bloom Annotator transform can work with any Bloom filter.

+Bloom annotator transform maps a non-empty input table to an output table with an added is_in_GneissWeb column.
+Each row in the table corresponds to a UUID and its associated document.
+The Bloom annotator transform verifies whether the document's UUID exists in the GneissWeb Bloom filter.

 ## Contributor
 - Yang Zhao (yangzhao@ibm.com)

-## Description
+## General Information
+Please see the set of [transform project conventions](../../README.md#transform-project-conventions) for details on general project conventions, transform configuration, testing and IDE set up.

-### Prerequisite
+## Prerequisite
 Please refer to `requirements.txt` to install the necessary packages.

-### Overview
-The bloom transform maps a non-empty input table to an output table with an added `is_in_GneissWeb` column.
-Each row in the table corresponds to a UUID and its associated document.
-The Bloom transform verifies whether the document's UUID exists in the GneissWeb Bloom filter.

 ### input format